DIY: Knit Your Own Hogwarts House Scarf

 As I reread and re-watch the franchise, I am fascinated by how they hit me differently as an adult.
 Despite their fantastical nature, the story continues to reach me as not just whimsical escapism, but as a mirror into my life as someone who also does not quite feel like they mesh with society despite functioning well enough within it.

 There is also that element of loneliness expressed by Harry that some of us felt as children, and continue to experience into adulthood.
-Especially in this digitally charged world, we long for a sense of community that accepts us in all of our flaws and foibles, while also embracing our unique talents and perspectives.
+We long for a sense of community that accepts us in all of our flaws and foibles, while also embracing our unique talents and perspectives.
+No matter your standing, there is a “child in the cupboard under the stairs” in all of us.

-The Iconic Hogwarts Scarves
+The Iconic Hogwarts House Scarf Colors

 From left to right: Gryffindor Scarf, Hufflepuff Scarf, Ravenclaw Scarf, and Slytherin Scarf.